storacha/w3infra/billing/scripts/schedule-stripe-migration/README.md

 # Stripe Subscription Migration Script

-This script updates customer subscriptions from the legacy single-price plans to the new split pricing model (flat monthly fee + usage overage price) as part of the billing migration to Stripe Billing Meters.
+This script updates customer subscriptions from the legacy single-price plans to the new split pricing model (flat monthly fee + usage overage price + egress overage price) as part of the billing migration to Stripe Billing Meters.

 It uses Subscription Schedules to:

 - Keep the current price active through the end of the current month (with explicit phasing).
 - Switch on the first of the next month to the new price combination:
   - Flat fee price (base monthly charge)
+  - Usage Overage price (usage-based, reported via usage Billing Meters)
-  - Overage price (usage-based, reported via Billing Meters)
+  - Egress Overage price (usage-based, reported via egress Billing Meters)
 - Reset the billing cycle anchor to the first of the month.

 ## What the script does